 - Options for parenting time with infants and toddlers

 - Options for summer and other school break parenting time

-Below are examples of specific parenting time schedules that you family may use as a resource as you are drafting your orders.
+Below are examples of specific parenting time schedules that you may use as a resource as you are drafting your orders.
 Please feel free to cut and paste language from this guide if it works for your case.
-Text in bold and inside quotation marks is meant to be something you can cut and paste if it suits your needs.
+Text in blue is written so you can cut and paste into your court order if it suits your needs.

-In contrast to a non-specific schedule, when a parenting time order contains a specific parenting time schedule, the Friend of the Court and the Court will enforce the specific obligations of a party to make the child available for the other party’s time with the child.
+In contrast to a non-specific schedule, when a parenting time order contains a specific parenting time schedule, the Friend of the Court and the Court will enforce the specific obligation to make the child available for the other party’s time with the child.
 If a parent refuses to exchange the child/ren at the time that the order says they must, that parent may be held accountable through contempt proceedings.
-The can mean the party who violated the order will be made to give the parent wrongfully denied time with the child/ren extra time to make up for time lost.
+That can mean the parent who violated the order will be made to give the other parent extra time to make up for time lost.
 The parent who violates the order may also be ordered to pay fees and fines and, in extreme cases, may even be incarcerated.

 The first task in any custody dispute is to consider what the child’s “established custodial environment” has been.
 An “established custodial environment” exists “if over an appreciable time the child naturally looks to the custodian in that environment for guidance, discipline, the necessities of life and parental comfort”.
 MCL 722.27(1)(C).
 Depending on the child’s relationship to each parent, the child may have an “established custodial relationship” with both parties (looking to the parents more or less equally for guidance and care) or the child may look to only one parent (or other guardian) for their care.
 Depending on those facts, the parents may share joint physical custody of the child/ren or one parent may have primary physical custody.

 After the parties agree (or the Court decides) what kind of custody arrangement will apply to the case, the next task is to determine the frequency, duration, and type of parenting time.